Using different types of diversification in portfolio management

 Personally, I own stocks, treasuries, corporate bonds, ISO stock options and physical real estate.
 In the future I am considering peer-to-peer lending, a privately held business (maybe the blog?), as well as options and mortgage debt.
 I don’t know enough about peer-to-peer lending and mortgage debt to jump in right now, but I like the idea of a steady stream of income.

-(For stocks) - Market cap
+(For stocks) - Diversification by market cap

 Market cap is simply a way to bucket stocks by how large they are.
 Companies with market caps larger than $10b are generally considered large cap, with mid cap covering those stocks between $1b and $10b and small cap everything below $2b.
 People often focus so much on large cap stocks (S&P 500, for example) that mid and small cap stocks are completely forgotten.